 For donations to the rare book or archive collection please see McGovern Center Gift Policy.

 The IRS requires donors to submit Form 8283 for gifts of property valued at more than $500 (single or in the aggregate) for which a charitable deduction is sought.
 For items valued at more than $5,000 the IRS requires that Qualified Appraisals be obtained if the donor wishes to take a tax deduction for the value of the gift.
 The Controller of the Library will sign the appropriate tax form if the form is submitted at the time of the donation.Appraisals are solely the responsibility of the donor.
 The library is legally prohibited from providing tax appraisals for gifts.
 Donors wishing to take a deduction from their annual income tax may want to consult IRS Regulations or a tax advisor for specific questions and advice.

-The TMC Library will provide a letter of acknowledgement upon donor request.
+The TMC Library will provide a letter of acknowledgement upon donor request, but the letter will not include a dollar evaluation of their donation, per IRS rules and regulations.
+See below.
 A copy of a donor-supplied list may be attached.